VK-Media/pt-api/README.md

 **GET** "user/:userId" - returns one user with given id\
 **PUT** "user/:userId" - updates one user with given id\
-**DELETE** "user/:userId" - deletes one user with given id
+**DELETE** "user/:userId" - deletes one user with given id **POST** "user/authenticate" - authenticates the user on the server

 ### Models
 #### User